 A few therapies that can help children and adults to overcome their childhood trauma can be:

 Cognitive Behaviour Therapy (CBT)

-Cognitive processing therapy is one of the treatments for post-traumatic stress disorder.
+Cognitive Behaviour Therapy is one of the treatments for post-traumatic stress disorder.
 It can help heal trauma in veterans, sexual assault victims, and children who have experienced trauma.

 Eye Movement Desensitization and Reprocessing (EMDR)

 I work effectively as a trauma specialist with Eye movement desensitisation and reprocessing therapy.
 EMDR works similarly to Rapid Eye Movement (REM sleep).
 It works with bilateral stimulation of the left and the right brain to recall traumatic memories holistically.
 EMDR is a recognised therapy for PTSD by the American Psychiatric Association.
 If you are interested in working with your trauma using EMDR therapy, book a session.

 Brainspotting focuses on gazing.
 It believes our eyes are sources of memories kept deep within our brain.
 With mindful and holistic spotting, it helps heal many emotional memories and trauma.
 It is a brief therapy.
 Positive and healing changes are visible in a few sessions.
 I have started using Brainspotting treatment recently.
 However, the results are excellent.
 I see a vast difference in my clients in fewer sessions.
 If you are interested in working with Brainspotting to process and heal from your trauma, do book a session.

 How Can Childhood Trauma Be Prevented?